 We may refuse an application for consumer credit made by you individually or with other applicants.
 Our refusal may be based on credit eligibility information obtained from a credit reporting body about you, another applicant or another person proposed as guarantor.
 In that case, we will give you written notice that the application has been refused on the basis of that information.
 We will tell you the name and contact details of the relevant credit reporting body and other relevant information.

-We take all reasonable steps to ensure that your personal information (including credit-related information), held on our website or otherwise, is protected from:
+We take all reasonable steps to ensure that your personal information (including credit-related information), collected through our website or otherwise and subsequently held by us, is protected from:

 - unauthorised access, disclosure or modification.